Apps

 Calendar

-Project88's universal calendar — Google dual-write, shareable calendars with on-behalf-of booking, reminders, record linking, and tasks on the schedule.
+Project88's universal calendar — Google dual-write, a default Project 88 calendar that mirrors every internal write, shareable calendars with on-behalf-of booking and visibility tiers, reminders, record linking, and tasks on the schedule.

 Calendar is the scheduling surface.
-Behind the scenes it's a universal calendar_events store that dual-writes to Google Calendar, with first-class sharing, reminders, record linking, and tasks.
+Behind the scenes it's a universal calendar_events store that dual-writes to Google Calendar, with a per-user default Project 88 calendar that mirrors every internal write, first-class sharing with visibility tiers, reminders, record linking, and tasks.

 Layout

-• Center — schedule — day or week grid.
+• Right — schedule — day or week grid in the inset white card.
 Drag events to reschedule; drag across calendars to move ownership.

 The calendar_events table